The Stormwater System and Sanitary Sewer System

 Sanitary Sewer Master Plan Update

 The County is in the process of updating the County’s Sanitary Sewer Master Plan.
 Approximately 35 monitoring locations were placed in the field to measure flow in our sanitary sewer system including several rain gauges that will inform what peaking factors to use in the design process.
-The gauges were installed in April of this year and were in the field during the storm on July 8 so this information will inform our process.
+The gauges were installed in April, 2019 and were in the field during the storm on July 8, so this information will inform our process.
 There is ultimately still the potential for a storm to occur that will exceed the capacity of the sanitary sewer system.
 Our focus is to be informed by this data to determine if there are areas of the system that need improvement to minimize the occurrence of these overflows.
 The Sanitary Sewer Master Plan is planned to be finished in late 2020.